Finding the Right Wind Damages Expert Witness for Storm Litigation

 • Understanding of insurance industry practices

-How Weather Experts Analyze Wind Storm Cases
+How Weather Experts Analyze Wind Storm Cases?

 Understanding the process helps you evaluate potential experts and prepare for testimony.
 Here’s how qualified meteorologists approach wind storm analysis: